lando/lando/docs/config/node.md

     command: npm start
 ```

-Here is an example of using a [build step](./../config/services.md#build-steps) to automatically `yarn install` your dependencies before your app invokes `yarn start-app`.
+An example of using a [build step](./../config/services.md#build-steps) to automatically `yarn install` your dependencies before your app invokes `yarn start-app` is shown below:

 ```yaml
 services: